Cheer star Cassadee Dunlap’s father ‘shot several times’ after entering wrong home

 Cassadee’s father Ronald, 49, is reportedly still in ‘critical condition’

-According to news reports, the incident occurred at a complex in Little Rock, Arkansas around 3am.
+According to news reports, the incident occurred at a complex in Little Rock, Arkansas, around 3am.

 A spokesperson for the Little Rock police department told the New York Post that Ronald Dunlap, 49, had been out drinking with his nephew and a few friends on Saturday night.